Being in a motor vehicle accident generally results in insurance claims.

 A car insurance policy may cover these accident claims.

-Depending on the circumstances of the car crash, you may seek compensation for:
+Depending on the circumstances of the car crash, you may seek compensation for the following:

 - Medical costs